dataGuyJojo/EDA_mobile_and_laptop_sales_data/README.md

 # 📊 EDA of Mobile and Laptop Sales Data (Mar 2023 – May 2025)

-An in-depth Exploratory Data Analysis (EDA) project based on 50,000+ sales records of mobile and laptop products.
+An in-depth Exploratory Data Analysis (EDA) project based on 50,000+ simulated sales records of mobile and laptop products.
 The dataset includes customer purchases, product specs, prices, dispatch dates, and more — offering a great opportunity to extract business insights through data storytelling.

 ---